 3. You can show your kids true happiness.
 The whole concept of “you complete me,” and all the songs written about it is wrong.
 It’s misleading and while it works for Hollywood movies, it doesn’t work even for Hollywood actors!
 Let’s address the reality: if you are not happy, no one an ever make you happy.
 Self-love/care/respect are all big factors.
 If we teach our kids to be whole and not just 1/2 of someone else, they will know they do not need to compromise who they are in order to find the right person.

 Now it’s your turn.
-What are some amazing things that your kids have learned because you are divorced?
+What are some useful things that your kids have learned from your divorce?

 If you enjoyed this blog, be sure to subscribe to our email list to get more blogs like this straight to your inbox.